(Updated 2022) We have two main sources of information.

 You will also find other prices here, shared by community members; our prices are flagged in orange, community members’ in blue, and those from providers are in green.

 Our journalists collect prices by phone, using a several-step process designed and then refined to find accredited providers across a range of facilities: hospital, self-standing radiology center, individual physician, clinics, chains and the like, in various locales (city locations, different neighborhoods, suburban towns, etc.).

 We identify ourselves as being from a new independent consumer health-care research organization, and asking for a cash or self-pay price for these procedures.
 We invite detail about discounts, mandatory consultation or referral visits, and other things we might want to know.

-We seek to use a HCPCS (Healthcare Common Procedure Coding System) number when valid.
-The HCPCS system uses a number of Common Procedural Terminology coding system numbers.
+In our phone survey, we seek to use a HCPCS (Healthcare Common Procedure Coding System) number when valid.
+The HCPCS system uses a number of five-digit Common Procedural Terminology coding system numbers, and also a set of alphanumeric codes.
 Here’s an explanation of the codes, which govern many parts of the billing system for health care.

 We do not seek to be exhaustive or comprehensive — that is, we don’t collect prices from every single provider in a given region.
 Rather, we work to be representative.

 We collect prices only from accredited facilities; in places where there is no accreditation, we use our journalism skills to determine if a provider is responsible.
 For example, in one city, we once surveyed a place that had an inexpensive STD test, but when we looked at their website, and then talked to them, they said they were a church, and they use inexpensive STD testing as part of their ministry to expand their congregation.
 We did not include them.